Understanding Cross-Origin Resource Sharing (CORS)

 Key Points

-- CORS enables servers to declare exceptions to the Same-Origin Policy (SOP).
+- CORS allows servers to define exceptions to the Same-Origin Policy (SOP).

-- CORS operates through a set of HTTP headers sent by the server in response to a browser request.
+- CORS operates through specific HTTP headers sent by the server.

-- CORS is crucial for securing web applications and ensuring that resources are accessed only by trusted origins.
+- CORS is essential for securing web applications and managing resource access.

 Common Scenarios

-- APIs and Web Services: Ensuring secure data exchange between different domains.
+- APIs and Web Services: Secure data exchange between different domains.

 - CDNs: Allowing content delivery networks to serve resources from different origins.